10 Correlation and regression

 3.2 Checking the assumptions of the model

 For you to conduct the correct correlation test you need to be sure that the data meet several criteria.
 First, as noted above, the data should be normally distributed for a pearson test to be conducted.
-You can check the normality of the data using the shapiro.test function.
-But you can also use the central limit theorem, which means that when you have a sufficiently large sample you can presume that the data is normally distributed (Field, Miles, and Field 2012).
+You can check the normality of the data using the shapiro.test function and/or by graphing the data.
+For large data sets such as PISA (n > 5,000), the shapiro.test won’t work and you might want to use the graph to check; alternatively you can also use the central limit theorem, which means that when you have a sufficiently large sample you can presume that the data is normally distributed (Field, Miles, and Field 2012).
 As a rule of thumb “30 is the magic number”, and any samples you are studying with 30 or more data items can be treated as parametric, e.g. you could use pearson when running correlation analysis on 30 or more items.
 This is a rough rule of thumb and you should always check the normality of your data before when checking and presenting any result any tests.

 You also need to expect a linear relationship between the two variables.
 For example, if you were to plot the data and it looked like a curve, you might want to use a different test.
 You can use the ggplot function to plot the data and see if it looks linear.
-The graph below suggests that the data isn’t linearly related.
+The graph below shows data that doesn’t appear to be linearly related.

 The data should be of paired observations.
-If you have missing data in one of the variables you should remove the missing data from the other variable.
+If you have missing data in one of the variables you should remove the missing data from the other variable using na.omit() e.g.:

 When dealing with non-parametric and small data sets you can also use Kendall’s Tau i.e. cor.test(... method = "kendall")